mpoquet/mpoquet.github.io/content/teaching.md

 - evaluating the students' work

 ## 2015, 2016
-I then had the opportunity to teach introduction to algorithms and programming to first-year science students.
+I had the opportunity to teach introduction to algorithms and programming to first-year science students.

 This experience was great as each year I could follow a single group of students